m4xshen/m4xshen.dev/src/content/blog/overuse-vim-visual-mode.md

 description: "Learn why you might be overusing Vim's visual mode and how adopting a different mindset can help you use Vim more efficiently.
 Discover alternative commands and techniques that can save you keystrokes and boost your productivity in this insightful post."
 ---

-When I started learning Vim 5 years ago, I read through a lot of blog posts and watched a lot of videos.
+When I started learning Vim few years ago, I read through a lot of blog posts and watched a lot of videos.
 I notice that most of the tutorials teach visual mode in a way that makes it seem like an important part of Vim.

 After using Vim for a while, I think this is a mistake.
 Visual mode is not as important as most people think.
 In fact, you might be overusing it.